 Department of Health Science - Nursing

 Greetings and welcome to McDowell Technical Community College (MTCC).
-As the Director of the Practical Nursing Education (PNE) program, I was drawn to MTCC because as a former graduate I knew firsthand of MTCC's vision to be a leader in the transformation of nursing in McDowell county and beyond.
+As the Director of the Associate Degree Nursing (ADN) and the Practical Nursing Education (PNE) programs, I was drawn to MTCC because as a former graduate I knew firsthand of MTCC's vision to be a leader in the transformation of nursing in McDowell county and beyond.
 Our nursing programs are committed to providing access to quality education with diverse clinical learning experiences throughout enrollment across various clinical facilities within the McDowell county area.
 The nursing faculty and staff at MTCC have chosen to be a part of a diverse and caring community because they believe in the mission of promoting the health and well-being of individuals within our community by fostering excellence and innovation in nursing education and healthcare.

 Students who are admitted into an MTCC nursing program will have opportunities to learn among knowledgeable experts and can fully engage in the experience of connecting with nursing leaders, clinicians, and teachers and who are committed to improving health and health care.